AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

        1. The person with NRIC `S1234567A` exists in the system.
     1. Test case: `deleteinfo S1234567A n/`<br>
        Expected: The person's name is not deleted.
 The result panel shows an error message, indicating that the name field cannot be deleted.

+### Adding a person's visit

+### Checking a person's visit history
+1. Checking a person while all persons are being shown.
+    1. Prerequisites:
+        1. List all persons using the `list` command.
+Multiple persons in the list.
+        1. The person with NRIC `S1234567A` is already created in the system with a `create` command.

+    1. Test case: `check S1234567A`<br>
+       Expected: Details of the checked person's visit history is shown in the result panel.
+The list panel shows the checked person.

+    1. Test case: `check S9876543N`<br>
+       Expected: No person is checked.
+Error details shown.

+    1. Other incorrect read commands to try: `check`, `check 0`, `...` (where the input for NRIC field does not follow format for NRIC)<br>
+       Expected: Similar to previous.
+    2.
+2. Checking a person while only some persons are being shown
+    1. Prerequisites:
+        2. Show only 1 person's details using the `find n/alex` command.
+One person is shown in the list.
+        3. The person with NRIC `S1234567A` is already created in the system with a `create` command.
+    1. Test case: `check S1234567A`<br>
+       Expected: The result panel shows the details of the checked person's visit history.
+The list panel shows the checked person.

 ### Saving data

 1. Dealing with missing/corrupted data files